SanojRellen/Ablage/README.md

-Sub CheckCellAndUpdateWord()
+Sub ParseAndFillSingleXML()
+    Dim xmlDocSource As MSXML2.DOMDocument60
-    Dim ws As Worksheet
+    Dim xmlDocTemplate As MSXML2.DOMDocument60
-    Dim wdApp As Object
+    Dim sourceNode As IXMLDOMNode
-    Dim wdDoc As Object
+    Dim templateNode As IXMLDOMNode

+    ' Define paths
-    Dim bookmarkName As String
+    Dim pickupPath As String
-    Dim table As Object
+    Dim storagePath As String
-    Dim rowToDelete As Object
+    Dim templatePath As String
-    Dim cellValue As Variant
+    Dim inputFileName As String
-    Dim i As Integer
+    Dim outputFileName As String

-    ' Set your worksheet and bookmark name
-    Set ws = ThisWorkbook.Sheets("Sheet1") ' Change to your actual sheet name bookmarkName = "YourBookmarkName" ' Change to your actual bookmark name
+    pickupPath = "C:\path\to\input\files\input.xml" ' Change to your input file path storagePath = "C:\path\to\output\files\" ' Change to your output files directory templatePath = "C:\path\to\template\template.xml" ' Change to your template file path outputFileName = "Filled_input.xml" ' Define the output file name

-    ' Get the value from B34
-    cellValue = ws.Range("B34").Value

-    ' Initialize Word application
+    ' Create XML document objects
-    Set wdApp = CreateObject("Word.Application")
+    Set xmlDocSource = New MSXML2.DOMDocument60
-    wdApp.Visible = False
-    Set wdDoc = wdApp.Documents.Open("C:\Your\Word\Document\Path\YourDocument.docx") ' Update the path
+    Set xmlDocTemplate = New MSXML2.DOMDocument60

-    ' Check if the value in B34 is 1
-    If cellValue = 1 Then
-        ' Find the table containing the bookmark and delete the row For Each table In wdDoc.Tables
-            For i = 1 To table.Rows.Count
-                If table.Cell(i, 1).Range.Bookmarks.Exists(bookmarkName) Then
-                    ' Set reference to the row containing the bookmark Set rowToDelete = table.Rows(i)
-                    ' Delete the row
+    ' Load the template XML file
-                    rowToDelete.Delete
-                    Exit For
+    If Not xmlDocTemplate.Load(templatePath) Then
+        MsgBox "Failed to load template XML file.", vbExclamation Exit Sub
     End If

-            Next i
+    ' Load the input XML file
+    If xmlDocSource.Load(pickupPath) Then
+        ' Find the nameLong node in the source XML
+        Set sourceNode = xmlDocSource.SelectSingleNode("//nameLong")
+        If Not sourceNode Is Nothing Then
+            ' Find the Name node in the template XML Set templateNode = xmlDocTemplate.SelectSingleNode("//Name")
-            If Not rowToDelete Is Nothing Then Exit For Next table
+            If Not templateNode Is Nothing Then
+                ' Replace the text content
+                templateNode.Text = sourceNode.Text

+                ' Save the modified template XML to the storage path xmlDocTemplate.Save storagePath & outputFileName
             Else
-        ' Copy the value of B34 into the specified bookmark wdDoc.Bookmarks(bookmarkName).Range.Text = cellValue
+                MsgBox "Name node not found in template XML.", vbExclamation End If
+        Else
+            MsgBox "nameLong node not found in input XML.", vbExclamation End If
+    Else
-    End If
+        MsgBox "Failed to load input XML file.", vbExclamation End If

-    ' Save changes and close Word
-    wdDoc.Save
-    wdDoc.Close SaveChanges:=True
-    wdApp.Quit

-    ' Clean up
-    Set wdDoc = Nothing
-    Set wdApp = Nothing
-End Sub
+    MsgBox "XML Processing Completed!", vbInformation End Sub